-Brookside Academy pays full regard to the required safer recruitment practices detailed in Keeping Children Safe in Education (2021; Part 3), which include:
+Brookside Academy pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2023)

-- Scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
-References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - Undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - All recruitment materials to include reference to Brookside Academy's commitment to safeguarding and promoting the well-being of pupils.
+- This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
+References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - Applicants must provide an application form and Curriculum Vitae will not be accepted as a stand-alone. - As a setting we will conduct online searches as part of our due diligence checks on short listed candidates and inform them of this. - All recruitment materials will include reference to Brookside Academy's commitment to safeguarding and promoting the wellbeing of learners.